keboola/connection-docs/overview/tutorial/manipulate/index.md

 permalink: /overview/tutorial/manipulate/
 ---

-In the [previous step](/overview/tutorial/load/) you learned, how to quickly load data into KBC and you should now have tables *account*, *opportunity*, *user* and *usergoal* in bucket *in.c-tutorial*.
-In this part of the tutorial you will learn how to manipulate with data in storage using Transformations.
-We will create a denormalized table from the input tables and do some minor modifications to it.
+At this point, you already know how to quickly [load data into KBC](/overview/tutorial/load/), and your *in.c-tutorial* bucket contains four new tables: *account*, *opportunity*, *level* and *user*.
+In this part of the tutorial, we will show you how to manipulate data in Storage using Transformations.
+Let's create a denormalized table from the input tables and do some minor modifications to it.

-To create a transformation, go to **Transformations** section:
+To start, go to the **Transformations** section:

 {: .image-popup}
 ![Screenshot - Transformations Console](/overview/tutorial/manipulate/transformations-intro.png)

 Like tables, Transformations are organized into *buckets*.
-Each transformation bucket can contain any number of individiual transformations and it should represent a logical set (container) of operations you want to perform together.
+Each transformation bucket can contain any number of individual transformations.
+It should represent a logical set (container) of operations you want to perform together.
-Before you can start with transformations, you must create a bucket.
-Lets name the bucket *Opportunity*.
+Before you start with transformations, create a bucket and call it *Opportunity*.

 {: .image-popup}
 ![Screenshot - Create a Transformation Bucket](/overview/tutorial/manipulate/transformations-create-bucket.png)

+Then click on *Add Transformation* in the upper right corner to create an individual transformation.
-When the bucket is created, you can create individual transformations by clicking on *Add Transformation*.
-Each transformation must have a *Name* and *Backend*.
-Backend is the engine running the transformation script, it can be a database server (MySQL, Redshift, Snowflake) or a language interpreter (R, Python).
-Create a new tranformation *Denormalize opportunities* on the *MySQL* backend.
+Make sure to enter its *Name* and select *Backend*.
+A backend is the engine running the transformation script;
+it is either a database server (MySQL, Redshift, Snowflake) or a language interpreter (R, Python).
+Name your transformation *Denormalize opportunities*, and choose the *MySQL* backend.

 {: .image-popup}
 ![Screenshot - Create a Transformation](/overview/tutorial/manipulate/transformations-create.png)

 When you create a transformation, you need to enter three things:

-- *Input mapping* - definition of what tables will be used in the Transformation
+- *Input Mapping* - what tables will be used in the Transformation,
-- *Transformation script* - SQL queries which define what will happen with the data
+- *Transformation Script* - SQL queries defining what will happen with the data, and
-- *Output mapping* - definition of what tables will be put into Storage
+- *Output Mapping* - what tables will be written into Storage.

-The *Input mapping* is there to select the tables you will use in your transformation.
-Tables not mentioned in Input Mapping cannot be used in the transformation.
-The *Output Mapping* is there to select what tables will be written to Storage.
-Tables from Storage not mentioned in the output mapping will never be modified.
-Tables from Transformation not mentioned in the output mapping will not be permanently stored (i.e. they are temporary).
-The transformation script itself should therefore take the tables from *input mapping*, modify them and produce tables referenced in *output mapping*.
+Tables not mentioned in *Input Mapping* cannot be used in the transformation.
+Tables from Storage not mentioned in *Output Mapping* will never be modified nor permanently stored (i.e. they are temporary).
+*Transformation Script* itself takes the tables from *Input Mapping*, modifies them and produces tables referenced in *Output Mapping*.

-The concept of input/output mapping is an important safeguard when you are manipulating with your data.
+The concept of the input/output mapping is an important safeguard when you are manipulating your data.
 Thanks to it, there is no way to modify unwanted tables by accident.
-The only tables which are modifed by your transformation are those explicitly specified in the output mapping.
+The only tables which are modified by your transformation are those explicitly specified in *Output Mapping*.

-Lets start with setting the Input mapping by clicking on the *Add Input* button.
+Let's start with setting the input mapping by clicking on the *Add Input* button.

 {: .image-popup}
 ![Screenshot - Add input mapping](/overview/tutorial/manipulate/transformation-input.png)

-The source field in input mapping refers to Storage.
-In the *source* field, select the source table `in.c-tutorial.account`.
+The *source* field in the input mapping refers to Storage.
+Select `in.c-tutorial.account` as the source table.
-You can do fulltext search in the select field, so typying `acc` will give you the table as well.
+You can do a full text search in the select field; typing `acc` will give you the table as well.
 In the *destination* field, the table name `account` is automatically filled for you.
 This is the name of the table inside the transformation. *Create* the input mapping.

-Add the tables `opportunity`, `user` and `level` in the same way.
-And you should end up with the following configuration:
+Add the remaining three tables: `opportunity`, `user` and `level`.
+You will get the following configuration:

 {: .image-popup}
 ![Screenshot - Input mapping result](/overview/tutorial/manipulate/transformation-input-end.png)

-Lets continue with setting up *Output mapping* by clicking on the *Add Output* button.
+Continue with setting up *Output Mapping* by clicking on the *Add Output* button.

 {: .image-popup}
 ![Screenshot - Add output mapping](/overview/tutorial/manipulate/transformation-output.png)

-The source field in output mapping refers to the Transformation.
-In the *source* field, enter e.g.
+Enter `opportunity_denorm` into the *source* field in the output mapping; the source field refers to the transformation.
-`opportunity_denorm` - we don't have this table yet, we will have to create it in the transformation.
+This table does not exist yet.
+We will create it in the transformation.

-The *destination* field referes to the name of the table in Storage.
-Enter `out.c-tutorial.opportunity_denorm` which will create a table `opportunity_denorm` in bucket `tutorial` in the *out*put stage in Storage.
+The *destination* field refers to the name of the table in Storage.
+Enter `out.c-tutorial.opportunity_denorm`.
+It will create the `opportunity_denorm` table in the `tutorial` bucket in the *out*put stage in Storage.
 This table does not exist either, but it will be created once the transformation runs.
-You should obtain the following result when you create the output mapping:
+After you finish the output mapping, you will see this:

 {: .image-popup}
 ![Screenshot - Output mapping result](/overview/tutorial/manipulate/transformation-output-end.png)

-Note that the `opportunity_denorm` table shows *N/A* size, this is correct, because the table does not exist yet.
+The size of the `opportunity_denorm` table shows as *N/A* because the table does not exist yet.

-You can now write the transformation script which will produce that table from tables `account`, `opportunity` and `user`.
-To save you some time, we already prepared the necessary SQL queries for
+To produce that table from tables `account`, `opportunity` and `user`, click *Edit Queries* and write the transformation script.
+To save you some time, we have already prepared the necessary SQL queries for you:
-you:

 {% highlight sql %}
 CREATE TABLE tmp_level AS